 - It may get more shares.

 - The Google algorithm may favor longer content.
+Google denies this.

 - The Google algorithm may be able to better grasp the relevance of longer content.

 - Writers who take care in researching and writing effective content may go deeper on a topic, creating an inherent advantage of unique content.